pixelsoup42/cardano_account_pandas_dumper/README.md

 If you get a [blockfrost.io](https://blockfrost.io) API error, or if execution is very slow, please see the `blockfrost_project_id` command line flag below.

-This basic usage just lists all transaction that affect the specified staking addresses, with the total of each owned asset at the end of the specified `to_block`.
+This basic usage just lists all transactions that affect the specified staking addresses, with the total of each owned asset at the end of the specified `to_block`.

 ## Advanced usage